burgossrodrigo/posterr/README.md

 Posts
 Each post object in the Posts array has the following properties:

-postId: a unique identifier for the post
-title: the title of the post
-repost: a boolean indicating whether the post is a repost of another post
-repostId: if repost is true, this is the postId of the original post
-quote: a boolean indicating whether the post is a quote of another post
-quoteId: if quote is true, this is the postId of the original post
-body: the body text of the post
-comments: an array of comment objects (see below)
-likes: an array of user ids representing the users who have liked the post
-shares: an array of user ids representing the users who have shared the post
-quotes: an array of user ids representing the users who have quoted the post
-author: the name of the user who created the post
-authorId: the id of the user who created the post
-date: the timestamp (in seconds since the Unix epoch) when the post was created Each comment object in the comments array has the following properties:

-author: the name of the user who created the comment
-authorId: the id of the user who created the comment
-content: the text of the comment
-date: the timestamp (in seconds since the Unix epoch) when the comment was created Users
-Each user object in the Users array has the following properties:

-id: a unique identifier for the user
-name: the user's name
-email: the user's email address
-password: the user's password (stored in plain text for simplicity)
-followers: an array of user ids representing the users who follow this user
-following: an array of user ids representing the users whom this user follows
-date: the timestamp (in seconds since the Unix epoch) when the user account was created Functions
-The app includes the following functions:

-getPostById(id: number): Post
-Returns the post object with the specified postId, or undefined if no such post exists.

-getUserById(id: number): User
-Returns the user object with the specified userId, or undefined if no such user exists.

-getPostsByAuthor(authorId: number): Post[]
+postId: a unique identifier for the post<br />
+title: the title of the post<br />
+repost: a boolean indicating whether the post is a repost of another post<br />
+repostId: if repost is true, this is the postId of the original post<br />
+quote: a boolean indicating whether the post is a quote of another post<br />
+quoteId: if quote is true, this is the postId of the original post<br />
+body: the body text of the post<br />
+comments: an array of comment objects (see below)<br />
+likes: an array of user ids representing the users who have liked the post<br />
+shares: an array of user ids representing the users who have shared the post<br />
+quotes: an array of user ids representing the users who have quoted the post<br />
+author: the name of the user who created the post<br />
+authorId: the id of the user who created the post<br />
+date: the timestamp (in seconds since the Unix epoch) when the post was created<br />
+Each comment object in the comments array has the following properties:<br />

+author: the name of the user who created the comment<br />
+authorId: the id of the user who created the comment<br />
+content: the text of the comment<br />
+date: the timestamp (in seconds since the Unix epoch) when the comment was created<br />
+Users<br />
+Each user object in the Users array has the following properties:<br />

+id: a unique identifier for the user<br />
+name: the user's name<br />
+email: the user's email address<br />
+password: the user's password (stored in plain text for simplicity)<br />
+followers: an array of user ids representing the users who follow this user<br />
+following: an array of user ids representing the users whom this user follows<br />
+date: the timestamp (in seconds since the Unix epoch) when the user account was created<br />
+Functions<br />
+The app includes the following functions:<br />

+`getPostById(id: number): Post`<br />
+Returns the post object with the specified postId, or undefined if no such post exists.<br />

+`getUserById(id: number): User`<br />
+Returns the user object with the specified userId, or undefined if no such user exists.<br />

+`getPostsByAuthor(authorId: number): Post[]`<br />
 Returns an array of post objects created by the user with the specified authorId, sorted by date in descending order.

-getPostsLikedByUser(userId: number): Post[]
+`getPostsLikedByUser(userId: number): Post[]`<br />
 Returns an array of post objects that have been liked by the user with the specified userId, sorted by date in descending order.

-getPostsByFollowedUsers(userId: number): Post[]
+`getPostsByFollowedUsers(userId: number): Post[]`<br />
 Returns an array of post objects created by users followed by the user with the specified userId, sorted by date in descending order.

-createPost(post: Post): void
+`createPost(post: Post): void`
 Adds the specified post object to the Posts array.

-createComment(comment: Comment, postId: number): void Adds the specified comment object to the `
+`createComment(comment: Comment, postId: number): void` Adds the specified comment object to the `

 # Main grig

-The component defines several states to manage the current state of the component:
+The component defines several states to manage the current state of the component:<br />

-posts: an array of objects with post data (IPosts interface)
+posts: an array of objects with post data (IPosts interface)<br />
-post: an object with the data of the current post being displayed (IPosts interface)
+post: an object with the data of the current post being displayed (IPosts interface)<br />
-users: an array of objects with user data
+users: an array of objects with user data<br />
-user: a number representing the ID of the current user being displayed
+user: a number representing the ID of the current user being displayed<br />
-data: an object containing the data of the modal being displayed
+data: an object containing the data of the modal being displayed<br />
-comment: an object containing the data of the comment being added to a post The component also uses some hooks:
+comment: an object containing the data of the comment being added to a post<br />
+The component also uses some hooks:<br />

-`useLocation` hook from react-router-dom library to access the current location `useParams` hook from react-router-dom library to access the parameters of the current URL `useContext` hook to access the context object of the parent component `useState` hook to manage the states
+`useLocation` hook from react-router-dom library to access the current location<br />
+`useParams` hook from react-router-dom library to access the parameters of the current URL<br />
+`useContext` hook to access the context object of the parent component<br />
+`useState` hook to manage the states<br />
-The component also defines several functions:
+The component also defines several functions:<br />

-`handleRepost`: a function that adds a new post with the same body as the current post being reposted `handleQuote`: a function that sets the input state to quote mode and sets the quoteId to the current post ID `handleLike`: a function that adds the current user ID to the likes array of the current post being liked `postFormat`: a function that formats the post according to its type (normal, quote or repost) `handleSubmit`: a function that adds the comment to the comments array of the current post The component also defines two useEffect hooks:
+`handleRepost`: a function that adds a new post with the same body as the current post being reposted<br />
+`handleQuote`: a function that sets the input state to quote mode and sets the quoteId to the current post ID<br />
+`handleLike`: a function that adds the current user ID to the likes array of the current post being liked<br />
+`postFormat`: a function that formats the post according to its type (normal, quote or repost)<br />
+`handleSubmit`: a function that adds the comment to the comments array of the current post<br />
+The component also defines two useEffect hooks:<br />

 The first useEffect hook sets the posts and users states to the data stored in the local storage The second useEffect hook sets the user state and the data state based on the ID parameter of the URL and the user data stored in the users state.